The Woman in Black 2: Angel of Death poster

 The inciting incident occurs at 12 minutes when The group arrives at Eel Marsh House - the isolated, abandoned mansion surrounded by marshland.
 The ominous location immediately creates unease and marks their entry into danger..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Eve witnesses the Woman in Black for the first time in the house.
+This reveals the protagonist's commitment to Eve witnesses the Woman in Black for the first time in the house.
 She makes the active choice to investigate rather than flee, committed to protecting the children despite the supernatural threat., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat A child nearly drowns in the marsh, lured by the Woman in Black.
+Of particular interest, this crucial beat A child nearly drowns in the marsh, lured by the Woman in Black.
 Eve realizes the ghost isn't just haunting - she's actively trying to kill the children.
 The stakes escalate from scary to deadly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 74 minutes (76% through) represents the emotional nadir.
 Here, Jean Hogg is killed by the Woman in Black.
 The mentor figure dies, leaving Eve alone to protect the children.
-The "whiff of death" is literal - hope seems lost., demonstrates the protagonist at their lowest point.
+The "whiff of death" is literal - hope seems lost., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 81% of the runtime.
 Eve realizes the Woman in Black seeks her lost son, and Edward's silence stems from the same grief.
 She understands that only by helping the ghost let go of her pain can they all be freed - embracing the film's theme., demonstrating the transformation achieved throughout the journey.